Dimasarsyad4/SaaS-QA-Case-Study/Web-TestSummaryReport.md

 | Open      | 1 |
 | **Total** | **5** |

-The remaining open defect (data synchronization conflict between cloud and physical attendance device) is classified as High severity and High priority due to its potential impact on payroll accuracy, though it is limited to a low-frequency edge-case scenario.
-This issue is documented in **Web-BugReport.md** and remains under investigation at the time of this report.
+1 defect remains under investigation at the time of this report, classified as High severity and High priority due to its potential impact on data integrity and operational accuracy, though it is limited to a low-frequency edge-case scenario.
+This issue is documented in **Web-BugReport.md**.

 ---